JoseLuis-Figueroa/Reusable-Peripheral-Drivers/README.md

 ### Installation

-No separate installation needed—firmware is flashed directly to the microcontroller using the ST-Link interface.
+No separate installation needed firmware is flashed directly to the microcontroller using the ST-Link interface.

 **[Back to top](#table-of-contents)**